GEICO Renters Insurance Review

 Receive Your Settlement Payment

-GEICO determines your payment amount based on your policy terms and deductible.
-Your settlement covers repair or replacement costs for covered items after the adjuster approves your claim.
+GEICO calculates your payment based on your policy terms and deductible.
+Your settlement covers repair or replacement costs for covered items once the adjuster approves your claim.

 Other GEICO Products